Table of Contents

 IQ Testing Time

 Visit the Oneiromancer once again.
 You will hand her each piece of the lunar outfit one by one.
 When she realizes that you have all the pieces, she'll return them all to you along with your potion of waking sleep.
 The Oneiromancer will also present you with magic kindling taken from the first magic tree in existence.
-Equip all eight pieces of the ceremonial get up as well as your Lunar staff.
-You might want to have a woodcutting axe, some food to fight a level 79 if you need it, and an agility potion; however, those are just recommendations and are not absolutely required.
+Equip all eight pieces of the ceremonial get up as well as your Lunar staff and take runes for combat spells with you.
+You might want to have a woodcutting axe, some food to fight a level 120 if you need it, and an agility potion; however, those are just recommendations and are not absolutely required.
 Go to the Ceremonial Brazier, which can be found if you travel west down the street between the bank and the suqah hide tanner until you run into a large building.

 Use the waking sleep potion on the kindling, use your tinderbox on the brazier, and then use the freshly soaked kindling on the brazier to be transported into the land of your dreams.
 You'll enter your own mind flat on your stomach and then stagger up to a standing position.